scibian/icinga2/doc/12-icinga2-api.md

 The Icinga 2 API returns the `package` name this stage was created for, and also generates a unique name for the `stage` attribute you'll need for later requests.

 Icinga 2 automatically restarts the daemon in order to activate the new config stage.
+This can be disabled by setting `reload` to `false` in the request.
 If the validation for the new config stage failed, the old stage and its configuration objects will remain active.

 > **Note**
 >